aatuh/recsys/docs/zero_to_first_recommendation.md

 - **User** – Sam, an outdoors enthusiast.
 - **Events** – Sam views and purchases the backpack.

-All requests include the `X-Org-ID` header (tenant UUID) and the `namespace` field so data stays isolated.
+All requests include the `X-Org-ID` header (org UUID) and the `namespace` field so data stays isolated.

 ---